psrc/soundcast/docs/docs/index.md

 	C:\Anaconda

+### Troubleshooting Python Install
+Emme's Python libraries can conflict with the Anaconda install used to run Python.
+As of Emme release 4.2.3, there are two known conflicts with the Anaconda libraries.
+Two libraries "ply" and "pyqt" from Anaconda clash with Emme.
+INRO's solution is to remove these two libraries from the Anaconda install and rely on the Emme libraries.
+This works for Anaconda 2.2.0 and prior releases, but does not work for the latest versions.
+For now, the recommended approach is to use Anaconda 2.2.0 and remove ply and pyqt libraries.
+This can be done from the command prompt with "conda uninstall ply" and "condat uninstall pyqt".
+When these libraries are removed from Anaconda, Emme will look to its local install of these packages, which should have no conflicts.

+### Install additional Python libraries
+Although the Anaconda Python package include many libraries, there are some specialized libraries required for Soundcast that are not included.
+Fortunately, these can easily be added from the command prompt.
+The required additional libraries are:

+	- pysal (used to read geodatabase files from ArcGIS)
+	- pandas_highcharts (for visualization of results in iPython notebooks)

+These can be added either by typing "pip install [library name]" or "conda install [library name]".
+If the model run crashes because of a missing library, it should be easy to quickly add the library and restart the model from the point of failure.

+### Install 7-zip
+Soundcast inputs are very large and are stored as compressed files to save space.
+Scripts rely on the 7-zip tool to open and expand these files, and the program *must be added to the system path*.
+Before running Soundcast, ensure that 7-zip is installed.
+If not, it can be [freely obtained here](http://www.7-zip.org/).
+Once installed, copy the location of the 7-zip.exe and add it to the system's path environment variable.
+To do this, open the Environment Variables window under Control Panel and edit the "path" system variable (the second scroll window from the top).

 ## Run Configuration
 Once Python paths and versions are defined and installed, inputs must be provided and configuration settings specified.
 Input locations and run settings are controlled centrally from the file **"input_configuration.py".** This is a Python script, but it simply holds variable definitions which are passed into other scripts when the model runs.
 The input configuration contains paths to input directories, scenario names and analysis years, and also controls number of iterations and convergence criteria.
 Additionally, it allows finer control over specific model components.
 For instance, all demand, skimming, and assignment iterations can be turned off, and only specific summarization scripts run, or the model can be set to stop after importing certain input files.
+Scroll to the end of the Variable value field, add paste the directory to the 7zip exe (ensuring it is separated with a semicolon from previous fields).

 Scenarios and input paths are defined as follows by default.
 Users must point to the location of these inputs and ensure the inputs follow a format as defined later in this guide.